Obama: “The alien in the White House”

 I admire Wall Street Journal columnist Dorothy Rabinowitz the way I admire Sarah Palin.
 I detest them both, but must admit they are good at what they do.
 Palin is good at getting out her messages with no accountability or explanation thanks to her Facebook page.
 Rabinowitz is a master at the subtle art of character assassination.
 She does it beautifully, with chiseled sentences, immaculate syntax and a truly fine sense of drama.
 She understand the power of words to put readers into a sort of trance, and she uses this to stunning effect.
 You don’t even realize she’s performing an assassination.

-Today, in a column shamefully titled The Alien in the White House, she sets her sites on Obama, joining the media pack’s obsession du jour, namely his remoteness and lack of connection with Americans.
+Today, in a column shamefully titled The Alien in the White House, she sets her sights on Obama, joining the media pack’s obsession du jour, namely his remoteness and lack of connection with Americans.
 As usual, she starts off with elegant diction disguising a brutal point.

 The deepening notes of disenchantment with Barack Obama now issuing from commentators across the political spectrum were predictable.
 So, too, were the charges from some of the president’s earliest enthusiasts about his failure to reflect a powerful sense of urgency about the oil spill.